I’m going to let you into a little secret. This is just between us, ok?

 It has everything you could want, from lakes to mountains, safaris and even beaches – which, for a landlocked country is pretty impressive.

-Here’s my recommendations of unmissable Malawi experiences and reasons why this gorgeous country should be on your Africa bucket list!
+Here are my recommendations of unmissable Malawi experiences and reasons why this gorgeous country should be on your Africa bucket list!

 1. Chill out on Lake Malawi